Getting on Track and Staying on Track

 Evening Students: Getting and Staying on Track

-The Office of Career Planning developed a separate Professional Development Curriculum with the evening student’s needs and schedule in mind.
+The Office of Career Development developed a separate Professional Development Curriculum with the evening student’s needs and schedule in mind.
 The evening student curriculum includes all the skills-based training available to day-division students.
-In addition, the Office of Career Planning provides specific office hours to accommodate an Evening Division student’s busy schedule.
+In addition, the Office of Career Development provides specific office hours to accommodate an Evening Division student’s busy schedule.
 Throughout the semester, evening and weekend hours will be announced in the Office of Career Planning’s weekly newsletter, The Inside Track.